 AmeriCorps is the domestic version of the Peace Corps.
 AmeriCorps Members dedicate one year of their life to serve communities throughout the United States that are in need.
 For this year of dedication, individuals earn a living stipend, education award, and more!
 SPCDC AmeriCorps Members serve in all aspects of the agency's work.
 Duties range from working in the SPCDC Food Pantry, case management in our homeless men's shelter, and mentoring students in after school and summer programs throughout the City of Paterson, NJ.

 SPCDC offers its members different benefits based on a member’s level of commitment.

-*Part Time Members commit to serve 900 hours within a year (approximately 20-25 hours per week).
+* Half-Time Members commit to serve 900 hours (approximately 20-25 hours per week).

-Position Type: Part-Time
+Position Type: Half-Time

-Volunteer Hours to Complete by 12/31/18: 900
+Volunteer Hours to Complete: 900

 *Access to NJSCNCS Trainings, Professional Development Workshops, & Access to AmeriCorps Alumni Resources